The Next Best Thing (soundtrack): Critical reception

 The soundtrack received generally positive feedback from music journalists.
 Various reviewers praised Madonna's hand-pick selection and Madonna's songs.
 Portland Press Herald editor Michael Histen called it a "strong collection" and complimented the release as a "cohesive collection, and one of the better soundtracks in quite some time".
 The Washington Posts Richard Harrington, described "Most of this soundtrack has a cool luster to it".
 Pittsburgh Post-Gazette was overall positive towards the soundtrack, concluding "It's not great, but it's the next best thing".
 Kerry Gold, from Vancouver Sun, similarly described the album as "the next best thing to an excellent soundtrack".

 Other reviewers praised soundtrack's dance-oriented songs.
 According to Billboard, the album is a "clubber's dream", and a "pop/dance punter's dream" that have "groovy mix of global beats" and "intertwines the old with the new".
-New York Daily News made similar remarks, complimenting the music style featured on the soundtrack, describing the album as "nouvelle electronica", "a revolutionary mix of woozy electronics and retro-lounge sounds".
-Writing for The Baltimore Sun, J. D. Considine considered "is the next best thing to a new Madonna album", further describing "anyone who was a fan of her last album, 1998's Ray of Light" will find much to like about The Next Best Thing.
+New York Daily News made similar remarks, complimenting the music style featured on the soundtrack, describing the album as "nouvelle electronica" and "a revolutionary mix of woozy electronics and retro-lounge sounds".
+Writing for The Baltimore Sun, J. D. Considine considered "is the next best thing to a new Madonna album", further describing "anyone who was a fan of her last album, 1998's Ray of Light "will find much to like about The Next Best Thing".
 J. D. Considine complimented "Time Stood Still" as "far more convincing" describing it as "mournful, Latin-tinged ballad".
-Jim Farber, in his review for Orlando Sentinel overall praised the soundtrack, and also complimented "Time Stood Still" saying "her best ballad since 'Take a Bow'; vocally, Madonna "has never sounded more beautiful than on her other song".
+Jim Farber, in his review for Orlando Sentinel praised the soundtrack, and complimented "Time Stood Still" as "her best ballad since 'Take a Bow'".
+He stated, vocally Madonna "has never sounded more beautiful than on her other song".

 In a mixed response, Howard Cohen from the Miami Herald commented "American Pie" is the "best thing" on the album while "the rest is the usual soundtrack grab-bag of found oldies".
 Kevin C. Johnson, from St. Louis Post-Dispatch was overall critical calling the soundtrack a "horrific material".
 Courier News referred the soundtrack is "as impersonal as the film's storyline".